Last revised: November 4, 2022

 Finally, the Old Colony Railroad also did away with the granite trackage using traditional iron "T"-rails and wooden ties, set to standard gauge.

-Despite this, the incline section remained in use until the 1940s with the granite rail section plated over with metal planks and used as a roadway system for trucks.
+For a time, a short segment remained as an industrial spur, serving industries near Braintree up through the Penn Central era.
+In addition, the incline section remained in use until the 1940s with the granite rail section plated over with metal planks and used as a roadway system for trucks.

 Today, much of the original right-of-way between Quincy and the Neponset River is a rail/trail while the old incline system now has plaques and markers describing its use and distinction as a National Register of Historic Places (which was first dedicated on June 19, 1973).